Senior Research Fellow

 Mark completed his Masters of Environmental Science at Monash University and his undergraduate studies at the University of Melbourne and the Australian National University.
-He is also a part-time PhD candidate looking at issues of household food waste and consumer behaviour.
+His Phd research developed a multi-level framework of household food waste and consumer behaviour which can be used for the design of effective behaviour change interventions to reduce food waste.

 Mark’s background is in environmental sustainability and education.
-He has worked as an environmental educator in Thailand, developed recycling and green purchasing systems for universities and engaged householders in sustainable living initiatives.
-He is particularly proud of the six years he spent managing, and growing, the multi-award winning Green Steps training program for university students at the Monash Sustainable Development Institute.
+He worked as an environmental educator in Thailand, developed recycling and green purchasing systems for universities and engaged householders in sustainable living initiatives.
+He is particularly proud of the six years he spent running the multi-award-winning Green Steps training program for university students in a variety of Australian and overseas universities.

 Mark tries hard not to bore people with endless tails of trail running, camping, hiking and outdoor gear.
 Sadly, he is not always successful.